awsdocs/amazon-vpc-user-guide/doc_source/managed-prefix-lists.md

 The following rules apply to customer\-managed prefix lists:
 + When you create a prefix list, you must specify the maximum number of entries that the prefix list can support\.
 You cannot modify the maximum number of entries later\.
-+ When you reference a prefix list in a resource, the maximum number of entries for the prefix lists counts as the same number of rules or entries for the resource\.
-For example, if you create a prefix list with a maximum of 20 entries and you reference that prefix list in a security group rule, this counts as 20 rules for the security group\.
++ When you reference a prefix list in a resource, the number of entries for the prefix lists counts as the same number of entries for the resource\.
+For example, if you create a prefix list with 20 entries and you reference that prefix list in a security group rule, this counts as 20 rules for the security group\.
 + You can modify a prefix list by adding or removing entries, or by changing its name\.
 + A prefix list supports a single type of IP addressing only \(IPv4 or IPv6\)\.
 You cannot combine IPv4 and IPv6 CIDR blocks in a single prefix list\.
 + There are quotas related to prefix lists\.
 For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.